PHOTOTHERAPY WORKSHOPS - GENERAL INFORMATION.

 Viewing the photographs created.

-Working therapeutically with what has been made visible - in pairs and
+been made visible - in pairs and

-individually with me offering therapeutic containment, within the safety
+individually with me offering therapeutic

 Validations and celebrations.

-Identifying ways of continuing with this kind of personal exploration
+Identifying ways of continuing with

 for ourselves.